strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 ### Endpoints

-Here is the list of endpoints generated for each of your Content-Types:
+For each Content-Type, the following endpoints are automatically generated:

 <style lang="stylus">
 #endpoint-table